Monday, March 16, 2026

 "The best work-related thing that ever happened to me" was how I described the day that I was fired.
 I never understood why they had me work the whole day getting trained for something that I wouldn't need...since they were going to fire me!
 I called Carl, the head of Loss Prevention, so he could be present when I cleaned out my office, and headed home, feeling like a great weight had been lifted.
 After taking the weekend off I started my job search in earnest.

 UPS had specific instructions about how we were to carry boxes.
 They also would send inspectors around to follow us and observe if we were in compliance.
 We were supposed hold boxes in front of us, which I found hard on my back, so I would hoist them up on my shoulder, which was against policy.
 I was caught and got a talking to.
 My driver also was reprimanded for letting me do it.
 We had a lot of dogs in rural Denton.
 My driver would distract the dogs with a treat while I ran up to the houses.
-He always had a steady supply of snacks that he would share with me.
+He always had a steady supply of snacks for humans that he would share with me.

 UPS was very clear that we would not receive our final paycheck until we turned our uniform in.
-We were issued brown pants and shirt, a brown coat and a winter hat, all with the UPS logo.
+We were issued brown pants and shirt, a brown coat and a brown winter hat, all with the UPS logo.
 On the day before my last day I was told by the dispatcher that I had to turn in my uniform at the end of my shift, which meant changing in the truck!
 My driver and I agreed that I should just wear my regular clothes and the UPS hat.
 They also didn't allow any facial hair other than a moustache.
 I had grown a beard after being fired from B&R, so I had to shave.
 I started growing it back during my last week.
 My driver said that if any inspectors said anything he'd swear it was five o'clock shadow.

-We were by no means living paycheck-to-paycheck, but the amount of money in the bank would not last indefinitely.
-My 401(k) was available, which we decided would be withdrawn in an emergency.
-A related issue was that with the loss of employment, I also lost my insurance coverage.
-Since we had reached our out-of-pocket maximum we elected to utilize COBRA coverage through the end of the year and switch to coverage through the PPACA marketplace in January.
 Job hunting became my full-time job.
 I sent out a lot of applications throughout the month of November.
 Around the beginning of December I started getting called in for interviews.
 I interviewed at a few retail stores, including Walmart and Fresh Thyme.
 I'm glad I didn't get hired at Walmart, not because of the horror stories that one hears about them, but because of the schedule.
-The days off for the position I was applying for rotated.
+The days off rotated.
 You would work four days, then two days off.
 So Week One would be Monday-Thursday, Friday and Saturday off, work on Sunday.
 Week Two would be Monday-Wednesday, Thursday & Friday off, work Saturday and Sunday.
 Week Three schedule would be work Monday and Tuesday, Off Wednesday and Thursday, work Friday-Sunday.
 And so on, your two days off rotating backward through the week.
 This would give me only two Saturdays and two Sundays off in every six week cycle and only one complete weekend off.
 With the wedding officiating business needing me primarily on Saturdays, this wouldn't work.
-It was difficult enough at Russ's when my promotion to store director meant working Saturdays.
-I was offered a job as a merchandiser for the local Coca-Cola distributor.
+It was difficult enough at Russ's when my promotion to Store Director meant working Saturdays.
+I was offered a job as a merchandiser for the local Coca-Cola Distributor.
 I accepted that one, but backed out after receiving an offer for a less physical job.
-I had applied for several positions in state government.
-I was called back for one -- a Fiscal Compliance Analyst with the Nebraska Department of Revenue.
+I had applied for several positions in Nebraska State Government.
+I was called back for one a Fiscal Compliance Analyst with the Nebraska Department of Revenue.

-My interview with the Department of Revenue was scheduled for a time when I was on call with UPS, so I can to call them and let them know that I would not be available.
+My interview with the Department of Revenue was scheduled for a time when I was on call with UPS, so I had to call them and let them know that I would not be available.
 The dispatcher was very annoyed, insisting that it was an on-call job and that I was breaking my agreement with them.
 I pointed out that (1) I sat around every morning, my day on hold while I waited for them to call me, which didn't happen every day and (2) UPS was a temporary job and I sure wasn't going to pass up the opportunity to secure permanent, full-time employment when I had no guarantee that I would even be called in that day.
 I thought that my attitude would affect my schedule, but it continued as normal, my hours even increasing the final six working days.

-I went in for the interview, and received a job offer a week later.
+I received a job offer a week later.
 The job was supposed to start on December 26th, but was changed to January 11th, since the person who would be doing the training would be on vacation.
-On January 11th I started what would be almost nine and a half years working for the State of Nebraska.
+On January 11, 2016 I started what would be almost nine and a half years working for the State of Nebraska.

 No comments: